GWLab-UML/Protocols/Molecular_labwork/DNase Treatment.md

 #### Protocol
 1. Add 0.1 volume 10X TURBO DNase buffer and 1uL of TURBO DNase enzyme to the RNA, mix gently
+	- RNA from [trizol extractions](https://github.com/GWLab-UML/Protocols/blob/1117f48bc9a43a20813e456bc6f4b4356f770a08/Molecular_labwork/Trizol%20RNA%20and%20DNA%20Extraction%20Protocol.md) are 30uL in volume; add 3uL buffer and 1uL enzyme
 2. Incubate at 37ºC for 30 minutes
 3. Resuspend the DNase inactivation reagent by flicking or vortexing the tube before use
 	>*Note:* The DNase Inactivation Reagent may become difficult to pipette after multiple uses due to depletion of fluid from the interstitial spaces.
 If this happens, add a volume of Nuclease-free Water (supplied with the kit) equal to approximately 20–25% of the bed volume of the remaining DNase Inactivation Reagent, and vortex thoroughly to recreate a pipettable slurry.